TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/ContentBlockRegistration.md

 This is a draft for registration of content blocks as (composer) packages.
 Please read the whole document and pay attention to the [FAQs](FAQ.md) before creating issues.

+## The Motivation

+> Defining "Content Elements" in TYPO3 can be hard and the learning curve is steap.
+> You need to learn PHP, TCA, TypoScript and Fluid and maybe other languages.

+So the goal of this initiative is to provide an easy and reliable way to register content blocks.

+A content block is defined as a small chunk of informatation, which is connected to a view, which is then rendered in the TYPO3 frontend.

+Additionally this we hope to encourage people to start making custom content elements by providing a clean and easy to understand way.
+This might open TYPO3 to new users and target groups.

 ## The idea

 The goal is to define content elements (further called content block) easier by simplifying and reducing the configuration